rse/graphql-tutorial/README.md

 GraphQL Tutorial
 ================

+This is a didactic introduction to GraphQL, starting from a simple Hello World to a network-based GraphQL server with a built-in GraphQL UI.
-This is a tutorial which step-by-step introduces GraphQL.
-Each tutorial step XX can be found in the file `sample-XX` and run with `npm run sample-XX`.
+It is provided in the form of a tutoriak tutorial which step-by-step introduces more usage of GraphQL.
+Each tutorial step `XX` can be found in the file `sample-XX` and run with `npm run sample-XX`.
 The 12 tutorial steps are:

 1. just plain all-in-one GraphQL "Hello World"
 2. replaces GraphQL schema API calls with GraphQL schema definition language